Saliency Guided Experience Packing for Replay in Continual Learning: Background and Notations

 \textbf{Saliency Map Generation.} Saliency methods provide visual explanations for the model predictions in terms of relevant features in the input.
 For example, for an input RGB image, $I \in \mathbb{R}^{W\times H\times C}$ belonging to class $c$, these methods generate a \textit{saliency map}, $I_{sm} \in \mathbb{R}^{W\times H}$ by assigning high intensity values to the relevant image regions that contribute to the model decision.
-The Saliency map is generated by:
+The saliency map is generated by:

-where $\mathcal{XAI}$ is a saliency method.~\citeauthor{xai3} (2014) presented a saliency map generation method using a pre-trained neural network.
-Several works followed up that improved the quality of saliency maps~\cite{sal1,sal2} and reduced the cost for saliency computation~\cite{xai2,grad-cam}.
-In this work, we use Gradient-weighted Class Activation Mapping (\textbf{Grad-CAM})~\cite{grad-cam} as the saliency method.
-Grad-CAM generates class-specific saliency maps based on gradients back-propagated to the later convolutional layers, given the model prediction.
+where $\texttt{XAI}$ is a saliency method.
+Simonyan~\textit{et al.}~\cite{xai3} first generated saliency maps using a pre-trained neural network.
+Later works improved the quality of saliency maps~\cite{sal1,sal2} and reduced the cost for saliency computation~\cite{xai2,grad-cam}.
+In this work, we primarily use Gradient-weighted Class Activation Mapping (\textbf{Grad-CAM})~\cite{grad-cam} as the saliency method.
+It generates class-specific saliency maps based on gradients back-propagated to the later convolutional layers, given the model prediction.
 We describe the steps in detail in Appendix~\ref{App_saliency}.
+We also analyze the impact of other saliency methods such as Grad-CAM++~\cite{grad_cam_pp}, Smooth-Grad~\cite{smoothgrad} and FullGrad~\cite{fullgrad} on EPR performance in Section~\ref{sec:res}.